Arecibo, Puerto Rico

 Arecibo (/ˌærəˈsiːboʊ/; [aɾeˈsiβo]) is a city and municipality on the northern coast of Puerto Rico, on the shores of the Atlantic Ocean, located north of Utuado and Ciales; east of Hatillo; and west of Barceloneta and Florida.
 It is about 50 mi west of San Juan, the capital city.
-Arecibo is the largest municipality in Puerto Rico by area, and it is the core city of the Arecibo Metropolitan Statistical Area and part of the greater San Juan Combined Statistical Area.
+Arecibo is the largest municipality in Puerto Rico by area, and it is the core city of the Arecibo Metropolitan Statistical Area and part of the greater San Juan–Bayamón, PR Combined Statistical Area.
 It is spread over 18 barrios and Arecibo Pueblo (the downtown area and the administrative center of the city).
 Its population in 2020 was 87,754.

 The Arecibo Observatory, which housed the Arecibo telescope, the world's largest radio telescope until July 2016, is located in the municipality.
 The Arecibo telescope collapsed on December 1, 2020.
 Arecibo is the seat of the Roman Catholic Diocese of Arecibo.

 Etymology and nicknames

-The name Arecibo comes from the Taíno chief Xamaica Arasibo, cacique of the yucayeque (Taíno settlement) of Abacoa where the Spanish town of Arecibo was settled in 1556.
+The name Arecibo comes from Arasibo, the Taíno cacique of the yucayeque "settlement" of Abacoa, where the Spanish town of Arecibo was established in 1556.
 The word Arasibo itself most likely comes from the Taíno words ara, possibly meaning or related to "people", and siba, most likely meaning "rock" or "stone".
-This name also lends itself to the name of the river which flows through the municipality into the Atlantic Ocean.
+This name also lends itself to the river which flows through the municipality into the Atlantic Ocean.

-Some of the city's nicknames are: Villa del Capitán Correa ("Villa of Captain Correa"), after Captain Antonio de los Reyes Correa, a Spanish soldier who famously and successfully defended the city from a British invasion; La Muy Leal ("the very loyal [one]") after the title often granted to Spanish colonial cities; and Diamante del Norte ("Diamond of the North") due to the city's location in the northern coast of the island.
+Some of the city's nicknames are Villa del Capitán Correa ("Villa of Captain Correa"), after Antonio de los Reyes Correa, a Spanish soldier who famously and successfully defended the city from a British invasion; La Muy Leal ("the very loyal"), after a title often granted to Spanish colonial cities; and Diamante del Norte ("Diamond of the North"), due to the city's location on the northern coast of the island.